qtwang/qtwang.github.io/_pages/home.md

 # toc: true
 ---

 I am a PhD student at the University of Paris, working with [Prof. Themis Palpanas](http://helios.mi.parisdescartes.fr/~themisp/).
-Before that, I got my bachelor's and master's degrees in computer science from Fudan University (with Prof. Wei Wang and Prof. Peng Wang).
+Before that, I got my bachelor's and master's degrees in computer science from Fudan University, working with Prof. Wei Wang and Prof. Peng Wang.

 It has been my greatest honor to work with [Prof. Michael J. Franklin](https://www.cs.uchicago.edu/people/profile/michael-franklin/) and [Dr. John Paparrizos](http://people.cs.uchicago.edu/~jopa/) at the University of Chicago, with [Prof. Reynold Cheng](https://i.cs.hku.hk/~ckcheng/) at the University of Hong Kong, and [Prof. Jianmin Wang](https://scholar.google.com/citations?user=MiovcboAAAAJ) and Dr. Chen Wang at Tsinghua University.